Ericson2314/baccumulation/economics-math.md

 We can now see the very nice way our new form of differentiation looks something like a group conjugation: tweak (the function), differentiate, and then untweak.

-This is very close to the plogarithmic derivative](https://en.wikipedia.org/wiki/Logarithmic_derivative), except that one skips the final $\exp$ step, loosing the symmetry.
+This is very close to the [logarithmic derivative](https://en.wikipedia.org/wiki/Logarithmic_derivative), except that one skips the final $\exp$ step, loosing the symmetry.